dzbeebo/clipcommerce/README.md

 NEXT_PUBLIC_APP_URL=http://localhost:3000
 ```

-**Note:** Under construction mode is now controlled through the admin settings page (`/admin/settings`), not environment variables.
-Admins can toggle it on/off directly from the dashboard.
+**Note:** Under construction mode is now controlled through the admin dashboard (`/admin`), not environment variables.
+Admins can toggle it on/off directly from the Settings tab in the admin dashboard.
 ```

 4. **Set up the database**